leighrobertson512/blog/content/classes/2019-winter-code-em-wems.md

 For Day 9 setup, they'll need to get back on their Cloud9 environment and *pull* from the MyFirstWebstie repo to make sure they are in sync.

 ## Actual
+Overall it went pretty well, still our biggest slow down is getting everyone signed in.
+Cloud9 and really any IDE has been a little bit overwhelming for kids with all the buttons, and options, and areas that it has information.
+But we have tried to focus soley on the File Manager to the left, the Terminal along the bottom, and the text editor in the middle.
+I don't think most of them have really grasped what is happening with regards to a Python file, and a website.
+We could probably take a step back, and do a little bit of an easier Python exercise in Cloud9 before doing the dynamic website.
+Maybe I will try signing in the laptops before hand so that when we get there we can just jump right to the code.
+The logging in process doesn't bring as much entertainment as I'd hoped it would, and we keep forgetting our passwords.

+I'm not concerned though!
+I think that after next week they will all feel much more comfortable in Cloud9, and we can start really focusing on the code.
+I think the process is a bit distracting right now, and not as fun.
+But once they get it down, it's EZ PZ.
+We will all just use the same password for now though to limit difficulty on that front.